 Forrest began writing music in 1977 while hitchhiking across the country through post-Vietnam America, looking to find the inherit goodness in society.
 He encountered plenty of suffering along the way, due to poverty and racism, as well as beautiful expressions of the compassionate heart in everyday people trying to make a positive difference in the world.
 These experiences continue to provide Forrest with lyrical inspiration and have shaped his career choices throughout his life.

-Forrest Hill is a singer songwriter living in the San Francisco bay area.
-He began writing and performing music in 1977 while hitchhiking and hopping freight trains across the country.
-In 1980, he co-founded the Boston based funk rock band Judy’s Tiny Head (JTH), which went on to release two successful EPs.
-The 1985 single My Car, produced by Will Garret (now chief engineer at Spotify), enjoyed copious amounts of air play in Boston and became a top 20 hit on college radio.
+In 1980, Forrest landed in Boston where he co-founded the funk rock band Judy’s Tiny Head (JTH).
+They released two successful EPs that included the 1985 single My Car, a rap diatribe on material excess and the human spirit.
+Produced by William Garrett (now chief engineer at Spotify), My Car enjoyed copious amounts of air play in the Boston area and became a top 20 hit on college radio across the country.

-My Car helped Forrest and JTH build a large following in New England and allowed them to perform with such bands as the Violent Femmes, Run DMC and Deborah Harry.
+My Car helped Forrest and JTH build a loyal following in New England and performed with such bands as the Violent Femmes, Run DMC and Deborah Harry.
 The band eventually signed a management contract with the legendary music executive Gene Griffin and recorded with famed music producer Teddy Riley.